badsyntax/SassBeautify/README.md

 # SassBeautify

-A basic Sublime Text 2 plugin that beautifies Sass (or Scss) files.
+A Sublime Text 2 plugin that beautifies Sass files.

 ## Dependencies